OPC UA vs MQTT Sparkplug B: The Industrial Connectivity Decision (2026)

 In classic OPC UA, a server exposes an address space — a graph of nodes representing variables, objects, methods, events, and the typed relationships between them.
 A client establishes a secure session, then browses that graph, reads and writes nodes, subscribes to value changes via monitored items, and even calls methods exposed by the server.
 This is enormously powerful.
 A client that has never seen a particular machine can connect, browse the node tree, discover that an object is a MotorType with a Speed variable measured in RPM, and know exactly how to interpret it — because the semantics travel with the data.

 The cost is weight and coupling.
 Each client maintains a stateful session with each server.
 Sessions involve handshakes, security channel negotiation, and keep-alives.
 In a large plant with hundreds of clients and servers, the N-to-M session mesh becomes heavy to manage and to secure.
 OPC UA addressed this in the 2018 PubSub extension, which lets servers publish dataset messages over UDP multicast (for deterministic, low-latency local distribution) or over a broker — AMQP or, notably, MQTT — for decoupled, scalable distribution.
-OPC UA PubSub over MQTT is the convergence point we return to later: it carries the OPC UA information model inside MQTT messages, blending semantic richness with broker-based decoupling.
+OPC UA PubSub over MQTT is one convergence point between the two worlds; OPC UA FX, covered below, is the newer and more ambitious one.

 It is worth being precise about what “browsing” buys you, because it is the feature most often undervalued by teams who have only worked with flat tag databases.
 In a classic SCADA-to-PLC integration, the tag list is a human artifact: someone wrote down that register 40001 is “tank level in percent” and that mapping lives in a spreadsheet or an engineering tool, divorced from the wire protocol.
 If the spreadsheet is wrong or out of date, the integration silently produces garbage.
 OPC UA collapses that gap.
 The meaning is in the server, queryable at runtime, version-controlled by the device vendor, and structured as a graph that tools can traverse programmatically.
 A commissioning engineer can point a generic OPC UA client at a brand-new machine and discover its entire capability surface in minutes, without a single line of mapping.
 That self-describing property is the deep reason OPC UA persists in environments where Sparkplug’s flat metric model would force the team to rebuild the semantic layer by hand.